 California also wants to make sure that children have frequent contact with both parents after the parents have separated or ended their relationship.
 California encourages parents to share the rights and responsibilities of child rearing.

-Custody is granted in the following order, according to the
+Custody is granted in the following order, according to the best interest of the child:

 - To both parents jointly, or to either parent.